One step at a time

 The next step of the process will entail inputting information about your business into the form.
 This is a very simple step, since you only need to provide the mailing code and the name of your business.

-The entire process should not take any longer than five minutes.
+The entire process should not take any longer than five minutes for a professional like a paralegal vs a medical clinic that will definitely require a more thorough underwriting questionnaire to be completed.
 It is important to note that quotes are never precise, so there will be a slight difference in it than the actual quote.
 The purpose of the quote is to provide business owners with an overall average cost, giving them something to base their budget on.

 Examining Your Client Contracts

-As a business owner in Canada, you probably already know that contracts are hugely important when it comes to doing business safely and effectively.
+As a business owner in Canada, you probably already know that contracts are hugely important when it comes to doing business safely and effectively, especially for a business like employment agency as their revenues solely rely on building new relationships.
 However, what you might not know is that your client contracts can also determine if you qualify for professional liability insurance.
 Anytime you get a quote or apply for professional liability insurance, the provider is going to ask to see your client’s contracts.
 These contracts not only define your obligations to the client, but they also limit your liability.
 Some additional questions the insurance provider might ask are how often do you use contracts, do you ever update these contracts, and what exactly do you use these client’s contracts for?

 Going Through The Application Process

-When it comes to applying for professional liability insurance, most of the information that you will be required to provide will be pretty basic.
+When it comes to applying for professional liability insurance, most of the information that you will be required to provide will be pretty basic for mostly all professions that require indemnity insurance.
 However, it still might not be information that you might know right off hand, so it helps to go into the application process prepared.
 Of course, every provider is different and some might ask for different information.
 For the most part, providers are going to want to know the name of your business, the location of your business, the current number of employees that you have, when your business came under its current ownership, contact information, number of years that you have been in your current industry, a close estimation of your revenue for the upcoming year, and the amount of coverage that you want.

-It is absolutely pertinent to make sure that you have all of this information on hand, before moving forward.
+It is absolutely pertinent to make sure that you have all of this information on hand, before deciding on the right time to purchase insurance.
 It will help to make the application process so much quicker and easier.

 Other useful posts